About WAMY

 WHAT IS COMMUNITY ACTION?

 In 1964, The Great Society, as envisioned by President Lyndon Johnson, was a sweeping plan to improve the lives of all Americans, regardless of their circumstances.
-Inspired by President Kennedy and his New Frontier, Johnson pledged to fulfill his promise of equal opportunity for all by enacting several comprehensive changes within the Federal government.
 In August of that same year, the Economic Opportunity Act was signed into law by President Johnson, creating the nationwide Community Action Network.

 THE WAR ON POVERTY

-In 1963, shortly before he was assassinated, President Kennedy had asked his economic advisors to draw up some proposals to address the problem of American poverty.
-Johnson took up this charge after he succeeded Kennedy as President.
 In Johnson’s first State of the Union address on June 8, 1964, he called for an unconditional war to defeat poverty.
-He expanded and revised the proposals given to Kennedy and developed the Economic Opportunity Act of 1964.
+He expanded and revised the proposals and developed the Economic Opportunity Act of 1964.
 This act included a variety of initiatives:

 1. Head Start